 "There had been a consider-"There had been a considerable excitement, especially for me, sometime before the whaling season started," said Weyahok.
 "One evening my father, Kakairnok, said to me, 'my son, you are growing up and you should start to do what men do.
-How would you like it if I took you on as a member of my crew-"
+How would you like it if I took you on as a member of my

 "Needless to say, I was the happiest boy in the village.
 The anticipation of whale hunting with my father and his crew was very exciting.
-Another happy thought was that I would happy thought was that I would be in company of two other boys, Akniachak, around 16 years of age and a veteran of three was going to do this so Koonook who was a bit younger than I was and who was going whaling for the first time also.
+Another happy thought was that I would be in company of two other. be in company of two other boys, Akniachak, around 16 years of age and a veteran of three was going to do this so Koonook who was a bit younger than I was and who was going whaling for the first time also.

-'Mother was excited also but a little worried at the same time.
-She had said to me, 'I will make you some warm clothing to you some warm clothing to wear.'
-She had told Koonook's mother that she was going to do warm clothing also.
-Akniachak already had his from the past season."
+"Mother was excited also but a little worned at the same time.
+She had said to me, 'I will make you some warm clothing to wear.'
+She had told Koonook's weat.
+She had told woolholk's mother that she was going to do this so Koonook was to have warm clothing also.
+Akniachak already had his from the past season." season.